shanedewitt/Kernel-GTM/doc/UnitTests.md

 ## Summary
 Unit Tests for GT.M and YottaDB are called using ^ZOSVGUT1.
 There are six routines that contain unit tests: ZOSVGUT1-3 and ZOSVGUT5-7.
-ZOSVGUT4 is for the Capacity Management Packages and has not been released in a package yet.
+ZOSVGUT4 is for the Capacity Management Packages.

 Unit Tests use M-Unit 1.6, which is available at https://github.com/ChristopherEdwards/M-Unit/releases.

 For Cache, this project contains the "unredaction" of XUSHSH for Cache, NDF file management support for PSN\*4.0\*10001, support for $$ENV^%ZOSV, and a fix for $$AVJ^%ZOSV.
 The unit tests to test these changes are in ZOSVONUT.
+ZOSVGUT4 does capacity management checks for Cache.
+The Units tests for that will only run on \*nix systems; not Windows.

 They test every single change that was made in this project.
 Here's a summary of all the tests.